What is the Role of Nutrition and Diet with Parkinson's?

 Amino acids found in protein-rich foods like meat, fish, poultry, and dairy products can interfere with the absorption of the drug levodopa.
 This causes the drug to be less effective in managing PD symptoms.
 This can be avoided by:1,3,4

-- Taking the drug 30 minutes before meals
+- Taking the drug 30 minutes before meals or 1 hour after meals

 - Eating protein-containing foods at dinner rather than at breakfast or lunch